Aothe/Aothe/README.md

 - 🔭 I’m currently working on ReactJS and Typescript
 - 🌱 I’m currently learning web3js, GO, Python
-- 📫 How to reach me: [Liam Morris - LinkedIn](https://www.linkedin.com/in/liam--morris/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/liam--morris/)